(Updated Dec. 25, 2021; January 16, 2022)

 Even today, I live a lifestyle of peace and quiet with as little stress as possible.
-When I do play music, it is usually quiet, contemplative Christian, or classical with the occasional rock song thrown in.
+When I do play music, it is usually quiet, contemplative, or classical with the occasional rock song thrown in.
 I can sit by myself all day and night, and I often do, thinking, reading, watching a movie, or sitting outside looking at the mountains enjoying my beloved—and needed—peace and quiet.

-It’s not that I prefer peace and quiet, I need peace and quiet.
+As noted aboe, it’s not that I prefer peace and quiet, I need peace and quiet.
 Of course, if I have to, I can successfully operate in a noisy, stressful environment (like living in a house full of boisterous and fun loving children), but I need to eventually escape and retreat into solitude.

 This is why I built the office.
 It was tiny, 10′ x 10′, 100 square feet and I wired it for electricity.
 I loved it.
-Inside was my my desk and computer, landline phone, an AC unit, a small window I could look out of at our wooded property, and a mattress I could crash on.
+Inside was my desk and computer, landline phone, an AC unit, a small window I could look out at our wooded property, and a mattress I could crash on.
 It can accurately be described as a modest “man cave.”

 My ex is Hispanic, and that culture is opposite from the way I was raised.
 It was not unusual for me to walk in the house after work and have the kids watching tv at high volume, my ex talking on the phone, and Mexican music blaring in the background.
 It was nutty.
-Then, her family and friends seemed to visit on a regular basis, bringing their kids over, and the whole situation was simply too much for me to handle for any length of time.
+Then, her family and friends visited on a regular basis, bringing their kids over, and the whole situation was simply too much for me to handle for any length of time.

 I believe that office postponed our divorce by at least several years.
 If I had to live in that chaos without having my own “alone” space, I would not have survived as long as I did.

 This is one of the many reasons why it was a mistake to have married my ex.
-Our cultures were too different and I could never adjust to that crazy, loud, “Let’s party!” attitude.
+Our cultures were too different and I could never adjust to that crazy, loud, “Let’s PARTY!” attitude.
 Knowing what I know now, I would never had married her.

 My daughters knew my office was off limits to them as a play area.
 They never left their toys in there or used it as a playhouse.
 It was my personal, private space that, unless I opened the door and invited them in, they did not consider it as a another “play area.”

 This is not to say they never came in because they did.
-In fact, some of my fondest memories was when Angie, our eldest daughter, and I played “Doom” together.
+In fact, some of my fondest memories was when Angie, our eldest daughter, and I played “Doom” on my computer together.
 We did this for hours and really got into it.
 I thought it was great and so did she.
 Our two other daughters were welcomed in there as well, but again, it wasn’t a place to sit around and watch t.v.
 (I had no t.v. in there anyway…couldn’t stand it in that specific space).

-When I was gone or not using the office, I usually kept it locked, with an extra “hidden” key on a nail that I would use if I didn’t have my normal keys with me.
+When I was gone or not using the office, I usually kept it locked with an extra hidden key on a nail that I would use if I didn’t have my normal keys with me.
 My kids and wife knew where this key was.

 Compared to myself, my ex is very liberal.
-But there came a point in time when the music that Angie took a liking to was so foul and disgusting that even my uber liberal wife uncharacteristically put her foot down and told Angie that no, there was a certain kind of music she would not be allowed to listen to.
+But there came a point in time when the music that Angie took a liking to was so foul and disgusting that even my uber liberal ex uncharacteristically put her foot down and told Angie that no, there was a certain kind of music she would not be allowed to listen to.

 I knew how crazy and loud it could get in the house, and since Angie was a decent student, if she needed a quiet area to study or do her homework, she was welcomed to use my office.